UWPCE-PythonCert/PythonCertDevel/source/modules/Comprehensions.rst

     new_list = [expr for var in a_list if something_is_true]

-This is expressing the "filter" pattern and the "map" pattern at the same time -- one reason I like the comprehension sytax so much.
+This is expressing the "filter" pattern and the "map" pattern at the same time -- one reason I like the comprehension syntax so much.

 .. rubric:: Examples: